Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 - The emitter fires and forgets.
 No need to wait until a response arrives.
 - Events can be delivered to multiple listeners that can process the event data.
 - Events have data and meta data such as subject that can be used to determine processing.
-For example, the `PowerBI Trip Processor filters out events based on subject.
+For example, the `Power BI Trip Processor filters out events based on subject.

 Being an event source, the [Durable Orchestrators](#durable-orchestrators) externalize `Trip` state changes to an Event Grid Topic upon the following events: